 - Score: 32 out of 35

-These beauties have much of the same positive characteristic as the Suspension Trainer, that is: portable, durable, versatile, scalable to different levels of people and great for training with a partner.
+These beauties have much of the same positive characteristics as the Suspension Trainer, that is: portable, durable, versatile, scalable to different levels of people and great for training with a partner.

 Two features see them ranked higher though: